When to visit the vet?

-Hepatic Encephalopathy (HE) is a neurological disorder in dogs caused by severe liver dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
+Hepatic encephalopathy (HE) is a neurological condition in dogs caused by severe liver dysfunctionDysfunction refers to an impaired or abnormal function of an organ or system in the body.
 This can be due to diseases, disorders, or damage and can affect the quality of life..
-It leads to impaired brain function due to the accumulation of toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. substances in the blood, which are normally detoxified by the liver.
+It impairs brain function due to the buildup of toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. substances in the blood that are normally detoxified by the liver.

 The most important facts at a glance